 All your work will take place within a two-block radius in a safe neighbourhood.
-However, we do not advise walking alone in the dark.
+However, we do not advice to walk alone in the dark.
 If you need to walk between the houses at night, please call someone to walk with you.
 Going out to the town on your own is not advisable or easy, although taxis are available in Hargeisa.
-All taxi drivers CCF staff and volunteers use need to be vetted by the Operations manager first.
 Leaving the capital will not be required as part of your stay, but you might be invited to visit the site of our future wildlife rescue centre if your duties allow it.
 You will not go alone, and a Special Protection Unit (SPU) will be accompanying your party, as required by the government.
-Dress appropriately especially women (jeans, long pants) and closed shoes as the site is out in the countryside.
+Dress appropriately especially women (jeans, long pants) and closed shoes as the site is out on the countryside.
 Any travel outside of CCF business is at your own expense.